pl4ygr0und/tutorial/docs/MOSCAL2.0/MOSCAL2.0_Installation_Guide.md

 If `folly` is correctly installed, you shall have a fully parallelized distribution of `MOSCAL2.0`.

-### Built macros: control what module you are building
+### Build macros: control what module you are building
 Following the minimal build example, you obtain four binary files:

 - `bose_linear_2.out`: This binary is for the open quantum dynamics of a 2*2 quantum system interacting with a bosonic bath.